Translation-Commons/lang-nav/.github/PULL_REQUEST_TEMPLATE.md

 ## Docs

+- [ ] Code is self-documenting, or if not, comments are added where needed.
 - [ ] Updated markdown readme files documenting how the code behaves or how to develop in case there are any relevant changes to make.